-Uniformed police and security officers are on duty 24 hours a day, seven days a week throughout the year.
+Uniformed police and public safety officers are on duty 24 hours a day, seven days a week throughout the year.
 Officers are highly visible and patrol the interior and exterior of Simmons University property, including patrolling the interior and exterior of all academic, administrative, and residential facilities.
 Officers respond to emergencies, observe and report suspicious persons and/or activities, provide assistance, and maintain a visible presence on campus.
 Officers carry two-way radios and are in communication with the dispatcher at all times.

-Safety equipment on campus includes fire extinguishers, Automated External Defibrillators (AEDs), panic buttons, door ajar alarms, motion detectors, emergency blue light telephones, and CCTV recording cameras in key areas on campus.
+Safety equipment on campus includes fire extinguishers, automated external defibrillators (AEDs), panic buttons, door ajar alarms, motion detectors, emergency blue light telephones, and CCTV recording cameras in key areas on campus.
 Buildings and Grounds and Police and Public Safety test and maintain this equipment on a regular basis.

 Any person on campus, including faculty, staff, and students, may be asked by Police and Public Safety to produce their current and valid Simmons University identification card at any time.
-After 11:00 p.m., Police and Public Safety locks the gates around the residence campus.
-After 11:00 p.m., all visitors must enter through the main door at the Simmons Hall Security Office.
-There is a Security Officer on duty in this office at all times.
+After 9:00 p.m., Police and Public Safety locks the gates around the residence campus.
+After 9:00 p.m., all visitors must enter through the main door at the Simmons Hall Security Office.
+There is a police officer assigned to the residence campus at all times.